keypup-io/cloudenvoy/README.md

 bundle exec rake cloudenvoy:setup_subscribers
 ```

-For non-rails applications you can run the following in a console to setup your subscribers and publishers:
+For non-rails applications you can run the following in a console to setup your publishers and subscribers:
 ```ruby
 DummyPublisher.setup
 DummySubscriber.setup